scyanh/quoverflow/readme.md

 - DATABASE_PORT
 - DATABASE_NAME

-### Notes

-The go.mod file was created with "go mod init" command

 ## Architecture

 This project is an approach to "Clean Architecture" with the necessary layers to build complex enterprise applications.